markmenezes11/COMPM091/README.md

 ```

 See the READMEs in the relevant folders to find out how to run the rest of the code such as the pre-made examples from Conneau et al. and McCann et al.

+The outputs from running some of the scripts in SentEval-master/examples can be found in various text files in that folder.